-What is an English Literature Degree and What Can I Do With It?
+What is an English Literature Degree?

-Understanding the Numbers
+Understanding the numbers

-When reviewing job growth and salary information, it’s important to remember that actual numbers can vary due to many different factors — like years of experience in the role, industry of employment, geographic location, worker skill and economic conditions.
-Cited projections do not guarantee actual salary or job growth.
+When reviewing job growth and salary information, it’s important to remember that actual numbers can vary due to many different factors—like years of experience in the role, industry of employment, geographic location, worker skill and economic conditions.
+Cited projections are based on Bureau of Labor Statistics data, not on SNHU graduate outcomes, and do not guarantee actual salary or job growth.

 Delve deeper into the allure of an English literature degree and discover how this seemingly niche field of study could be your passport to a rich, diverse and successful career.
-Hear from Dr. Christopher Lee, an associate dean of liberal arts programs (English) at Southern New Hampshire University (SNHU), about this degree's untapped potential.

 What is an English Literature Degree For?

-Beyond the intrinsic rewards, a degree in English literature can help you develop a versatile toolkit of skills.
 Your studies entail more than solitary reading; they can transform you into an exceptional communicator, able to articulate your thoughts and arguments cogently and convincingly — an attribute that shines in the professional world.

 The program also hones practical skills such as conducting exhaustive research and managing copious amounts of information.
-In our data-dense world, being able to sift through and make sense of information effectively is an asset that can set you apart in various professions.
+In a data-dense world, being able to sift through and make sense of information effectively is an asset that can set you apart in various professions.

 The career pathways after earning an English degree are far-reaching and diverse.
 "With the skills and knowledge developed through an English degree, you can also go into public relations and advertising, law, politics and a variety of researcher positions," Lee said.